DanteFrank/DanteFrank/README.md

 - 🔭 I’m currently working on multiple projects to strenghen my capabilities
-- 🌱 I’m currently learning Laravel
+- 🌱 I’m currently learning NodeJs
-- 👯 I’m looking to collaborate on PHP, Laravel, NodeJS
+- 👯 I’m looking to collaborate onNodeJS
-- 🤔 I’m looking for help with ...
-PHP, Laravel and NodeJS
+- 🤔 I’m looking for help with NodeJS and I'm happy to work with anyone
 - 💬 Ask me about Anything
-- 📫 How to reach me: [Twitter](https://twitter.com/Dante_Frank)
+- 📫 How to reach me: [Twitter](https://twitter.com/daviddantefrank)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love Coding and AR Tech
+- ⚡ Fun fact: I love Coding, Crypto and Anime